numbas/editor/docs/exam/reference.rst

 .. image:: images/add_question.png
     :alt: The "Add questions to this exam" section, listing questions in the basket and recently edited questions in a separate tab.

-You can drag and drop questions in the list on the left to reorder them, or move them between groups.
+Once you've added some questions to your exam, you can drag and drop questions in the list to reorder them.

 The :guilabel:`Replace this question with a copy` lets you quickly swap in a duplicate of a question you've included in your exam.
 If you're using a question created by someone else, this is a convenient way of getting a version of the question you can make changes to.